 This rewards a specific habit: building a mental schema of the entire stimulus before touching the first sub-question.
 Candidates trained on legacy IR pacing skim, jump to the question, and then re-read.
 That loop is now expensive.

-3. Pacing tolerance has narrowed at the top of the band
+3. Pacing tolerance looks narrower at the top of the band

-Official practice mocks have been re-calibrated such that the time penalty for a misallocated minute is steeper near the ceiling.
-This is partly a mechanical consequence of fewer items per section — every question carries more weight — and partly a deliberate scoring choice.
-The practical effect: a 705-band candidate who burns ninety seconds on a single quant item now slips further than the same candidate would have in 2024.
+Our read of the current official practice mocks is that the time penalty for a misallocated minute is steeper near the ceiling.
+Some of this is a mechanical consequence of fewer items per section — every question carries more weight.
+The practical effect, on our analysis: a 705-band candidate who burns ninety seconds on a single quant item slips further than the same candidate would have in 2024.

 4. Verbal item style has tilted toward inference